-a) Hydrogen begins to fuse. b) It stops emitting infrared radiation and produces visible light.

-c) Its central region becomes opaque and begins to heat up. d) It is at that point near the main sequence.
+a) Hydrogen begins to fuse.b) It stops emitting infrared radiation and produces visible light.c) Its central region has become opaque and begins to heat up.d) It is near the main sequence.

 2. What characteristic of a star cluster is used to determine its age?